exonum/exonum-doc/src/advanced/service-testing.md

 let tx = MyTransaction::new(...);
 assert!(tx.verify());
 ```

+> There's no `verify` method anymore so its mention should be removed.

 Testkit also allows to check different orderings of transactions, including transactions
 for multiple services.
 This could allow to more efficiently test margin cases